TalaoDAO/talao-documentation/docs/light_trusted_list_mechanism.md

 ### 3. Field Descriptions

-Some fields in each entity are optional, depending on the trust method used:

-- If `id` is a DID, then the `kids` field is **mandatory**.
-- If `rootCertificates` are not present, validation relies solely on the provided kid.
-- Either `rootCertificates` or `kids` must be present, but both can coexist.

-The `electronicAddress` provides a URI (e.g., email or HTTPS address) and an optionallanguage tag.

-- `ecosystem` : Unique identifier for the issuing ecosystem or trust domain
+- `ecosystem` : REQUIRED.
+Unique identifier for the issuing ecosystem or trust domain
-- `lastUpdated` : ISO timestamp for the last update
+- `lastUpdated` : REQUIRED.
+ISO timestamp for the last update
-- `entities` : Array of trusted issuers or verifiers
+- `entities` : REQUIRED.
+Array of a json object defining an issuer, a verifier or a wallet-provider.
-- `id` : URI identifying the organization or its DID URL.
+  - `id` : REQUIRED.
+URI identifying the organization (URL or DID).
+It could be the `iss` of an sd-jwt, the subject of an x509 certificate or the `issuer` of a W3C VC.
 In case of a verifier this is the `client_id` of the OIDC4VP authorization request.
   - `name` : Human-readable name of the entity
-- `description`: Description of the service offered
+  - `description`: Description of the service offered,
+  - `endpoint`: For an issuer it is the credential issuer URL.
+For a verifier this is where the wallet (holder) is redirected to start the presentation flow.
-- `type` : `issuer`, `verifier`, or `wallet-provider`
+  - `type` : REQUIRED.`issuer`, `verifier`, or `wallet-provider`
   - `postalAddress` : json object.
 The postalAddress field supports structured location data for better alignment with eIDAS ETSI TS 119 612.
 It includes:
     - `streetAddress` : Street and civic number
     - `locality` : City or town
     - `postalCod`e : Zip/postal code
-  - `countryName` : Country of the entit
+    - `countryName` : Country of the entity
+  - `electronicAddress` provides a URI (e.g., email or HTTPS address) and an optionallanguage tag.
-- `rootCertificates` : Array of PEM-formatted X.509 root certificates (if applicable)
+  - `rootCertificates` : REQUIRED if `id` is not a DID.
+Array of PEM-formatted X.509 root certificates
-- `kids` : Array of key identifiers (e.g., from DID document or thumbprint of a jwk) as alternative trust mechanism
-- `vcTypes` : Array of credential types (e.g., PersonIdentityCredential,AMLStatusCredential)
+  - `vcTypes` : REQUIRED for issuers and verifiers.
+Array of credential types supported or allowed to request(e.g., PersonIdentityCredential,AMLStatusCredential)

 ## Backend Management Interface